infinum/eightshift-boilerplate/README.md

 ## About Eightshift Boilerplate

-Eightshift Boilerplate is a modern WordPress theme boilerplate.
+Eightshift Boilerplate is a modern, Gutenberg-oriented, WordPress theme boilerplate.
 It includes everything you need to start building a modern WordPress project, using state-of-the-art frontend development tools, and it's at the core of the Eightshift Development Kit.
 [Find out more in Eightshift Docs &rarr;](https://infinum.github.io/eightshift-docs/)

 ## ⚠️ Requirements
 To get started, you'll need: